 What it claims to do is to display your selected ads on their network choices and let you earn money from clicks and supposedly from sales conversion as well.
 Theoretically, the higher the number of clicks, the more money can be made.

 It also has a referral program whereby you can make $100 in commission when introducing new paying users to the platform.
-Looks like a cool opportunity, right?
+It looks like a cool opportunity, right?
 Well, here’s the catch.

 First, the ads only cater to certain niches;